Where do Tasmanian devils live?

 Devils are carnivores, which means they will eat other animals.
 They are also scavengers, and they're not too fussy at dinnertime.

 They often eat half-rotten meat and scavenge in the bush and on farms, like natural vacuum cleaners, keeping the bush healthy and reducing maggots, which can lead to fly strike in sheep.
-Of course they also like fresh meat, and they sometimes go hunting for food.
+They also like fresh meat, and sometimes go hunting for food.
 They'll eat lizards, frogs and insects, in fact almost any animal protein they can find.

 When devils find a dead animal, such as a wallaby, they will eat it - bones, fur and all.